Floydlang/floyd/docs/README.md

 1. **Red pill**: the Floyd runtime sits at the bottom of the sandwich and upholds the blue matrix simulation above it.
 2. **Blue pill**: ontop of the runtime is the blissful matrix illusion.
 Make sure most of your code goes here.
 It's a fantasic place to write solid programs.
-3. **Red pill**: Finally, on top of it all sits the Floyd containers and proceesses - introducing reality: time, mutation, communication with an every changing outside world.
+3. **Red pill**: Finally, on top of it all sits the Floyd containers and processes - introducing reality: time, mutation, communication with an every changing outside world.
 Keep this code as small as possible.
 It also reaches downward and adjusts the matrix and the runtime to improve performance.

 # SO EXACTLY WHAT IS FLOYD?

 Floyd consists of a small and elegant toolkit of features built directly into the language that all go together to support you to make great products.
 Every feature has been carefully picked, polished and adopted as a first class feature in the language.
-The goal is to have *one* simple way to do each common thing.
+The goal is to have one simple way to do each common thing.

-**What's *not* included and what you *can't* do is one of Floyds best features**
+**What's *not* included and what you *can't* do is a core of Floyd's design**

 ##### PRIMARY GOALS